GetStream/stream-chat-swift/docusaurus/docs/iOS/guides/migrating-from-1.x-and-2.x.md

 StreamChat SDKs were re-written for the ground up for v3/v4.
 Unfortunately that means there isn't a clear, straightforward way to migrate.
 We suggest reading up on documentation and sample projects to get familiar with the SDK so that you can re-create the functionality with the new SDKs.

 ---
-Please don't hesitate to contact us by sending an email to support@getstream.io or opening a ticket in our [github repo](https://github.com/GetStream/stream-chat-swift).
+Please don't hesitate to contact us by sending an email to support@getstream.io or opening a ticket in our [GitHub repository](https://github.com/GetStream/stream-chat-swift).
 We'll help you during your migration process and any issues you might face.

 ---